Red Wings prospect needed police escort after racial slurs, death threat

 Detroit Red Wings prospect and Kitchener Rangers forward Givani Smith was the subject of racial slurs and a death threat, according to multiple media outlets.

-Smith, 20, who is black, was suspended for Game 7 of the Ontario Hockey League’s Western Conference final series after making “an inappropriate gesture” toward at the opposing team’s bench.
+Smith, 20, who is black, was suspended for Game 7 of the Ontario Hockey League’s Western Conference final series after making “an inappropriate gesture” toward the opposing team’s bench.

 Smith was attacked on social media with racial slurs and insults after the Game 6 incident, according to Saturday’s Waterloo Region Record, and he also received a death threat, along with needing a police escort out the building.